nathanbabcock/eyedropper.app/README.md

 ## TODO

-- [ ] Copy color to clipboard
+- [x] Copy color to clipboard
-  - [ ] Automatically on click
+  - [x] Automatically on click
-  - [ ] ...and on click of each color
+  - [x] ...and on click of each color
 - [ ] Error screen for unsupported browsers
 - [ ] Remember last color and preferred color format
+- [ ] Update url & browser history on color change
 - Ideas
-  - [ ] An expanding circular animation when a new color is picked
+  - [x] An expanding circular animation when a new color is picked
   - [ ] ~~Auto open color picker on page load (optional setting)~~
   - [ ] Show color names (HTML/pantone/brand) when applicable
-  - [ ] Pageload animation
+  - [x] Pageload animation

 ## EyeDropper Web API